integrativesoft/lara/README.md

             using var app = new Application();
             await app.Start(new StartServerOptions
             {
-                Mode = ApplicationMode.BrowserApp,  // launches web browser and terminates when closed PublishAssembliesOnStart = true,    // searches for classes with 'Lara' attributes });
+                // launches user's default web browser and terminates when closed Mode = ApplicationMode.BrowserApp,

+                // search for classes decorated with Lara attributes and load them PublishAssembliesOnStart = true
+            });
             await app.WaitForShutdown();
         }